Training Data Influence Analysis and Estimation: A Survey: Overview of Influence and Influence Estimation

 Since measuring influence \textit{exactly} may be intractable or unnecessary, \textit{influence estimators} -- which only approximate the true influence -- are commonly used in practice.
 As with any approximation, influence estimation requires making trade-offs, and the various influence estimators balance these design choices differently.
 This in turn leads influence estimators to make different assumptions and rely on different mathematical formulations.

-When determining which influence analysis methods to highlight in this work, we relied on two primary criteria: (1)~a method's overall impact and (2)~the method's degree of novelty in relation to other approaches.
-We also chose to focus on influence analysis methods targeted toward parametric models since those models generally achieve state-of-the-art results in most domains.
-Nonetheless, where applicable, we also note related non-parametric influence analysis methods.
+When determining which influence analysis methods to highlight in this work, we relied on two primary criteria: (1)~a method's overall impact and (2)~the method's degree of novelty in relation to other approaches. \revOne{ In particular, we concentrate on influence analysis methods that are either model architecture agnostic or that are targeted towards parametric models (e.g., neural networks).
+Nonetheless, we briefly discuss non-parametric methods as well. }

 The remainder of this section considers progressively more general definitions of influence.